Capital punishment in the United States: Texas

 Capital punishment in Texas: Texas is the state with the highest number of cumulative executions since 1976.
-Black people make up about 45% of the current death row population in Texas, though only make up about 13% of the state's general population.
+Black people make up about 45% of the death row population in Texas, though only make up about 13% of the state's general population.

 Oklahoma

 Capital punishment in Oklahoma: Oklahoma is the state with the second highest number of cumulative executions since 1976.
-Black people make up 46% of death sentences in Oklahoma County, though only make up 16% of the county’s total population.
+Black people make up 46% of death sentences in Oklahoma County, though only make up 16% of the county's total population.

-It is also the only state that has 4 methods of execution, while most others only have 1 or 2 methods.
+It is also the only state that has four methods of execution, while most others only have one or two methods.
 These methods of execution include: lethal injection, nitrogen hypoxia, electrocution, and firing squad.

 Alabama

-Capital punishment in Alabama: Alabama's death penalty sentences persist as it declines among many other states in the U.S. The state continues to have one of the nation’s highest rates of death sentences per capita.
+Capital punishment in Alabama: Alabama's death penalty sentences persist as it declines among many other states in the U.S. The state continues to have one of the nation's highest rates of death sentences per capita.
 As of April 1, 2022, there are currently 80 Black people and 84 white people on death row.
 Though the Black and white populations are both about half of the total death row population in Alabama, Black people are represented at a disproportionately high number considering they make up only 27% of Alabama's general population.

 Virginia

-Capital punishment in Virginia: The death penalty in Virginia came to an end on March 24, 2021 when the state became the first Southern state to abolish the death penalty.
+Capital punishment in Virginia: The death penalty in Virginia came to an end on March 24, 2021, when the state became the first Southern state to abolish the death penalty.
 Prior to abolition, Virginia had some of the most executions out of any state since 1976, as well as the most executions overall in the pre-Furman v.
 Georgia era.

 Exonerations

-Exonerations, in relation to the death penalty, are defined as the absolving of someone from their previous verdict of guilty and sentencing of death.
-Since January 1, 1973, 103 out of the 190 total exonerations in the U.S. have been African Americans.
-African Americans account for about 54% of all exonerations.
-This is further evidence that black Americans are more likely to be wrongfully convicted of a crime than white Americans.